swillis/ladder-tournament/README.md

 - `app/pages/index.html` is the app's index page
 - Folders can be added within `app/pages/` eg `app/pages/your-section-name/index.html`

-Gulp sends your HTML into `build/` eg `build/index.html` and `build/your-section-name/index.html` (which you could visit at `http://localhost:5000/` and `http://localhost:5000/your-section-name/` respectively)
+Gulp sends your HTML into `build/` eg `build/index.html` and `build/your-section-name/index.html` (which you could visit at `http://localhost:5000/` and `http://localhost:5000/your-section-name/` respectively).

+_TODO: Simple templating system?_

 ####CSS